Frequently Asked Questions

 With no financial interest in the property the seller has no concern what price is obtained for an offer.
 As long as the lender accepts the offer that's all that matters.
 Since the seller has no financial interest in the short sale, the price of the property can be adjusted as necessary to generate an offer quickly.

-Q. Who should utilize a short sale and when?
+Q. Who should utilize a

 A. ANYONE who is or soon will be facing a foreclosure situation should utilize the short sale option!
 It makes absolutely no sense NOT to try to short sell your home.
 The benefits are tremendous!
 Your lender PREFERS that you attempt to short sell your home because it saves them money by not having to go through the expensive and highly risky foreclosure process.